 Arrival at the Plaza de Armas in Trujillo at four o'clock in the morning.
 In the foreground the wing of liberty, squeezed into the grey-green Alpamayo backpack.
 There are buses to the temples during the day every half an hour and that's also the time how long it takes for the trip.A.v.Humboldt writes deeply and critical about the character of the old Inca empire, admiring the art and architecture of the Chimu culture (the older Mochica were unknown at that time, until Max Uhle and Ephraim Squire rediscovered it): "Die Inkas allein waren fähig, den Einwohnern Amerikas ein Vorspiel dessen zu geben, was dann die blutdürstige, christliche Raserei durch spanische Hände ausrichtete."

 La Huaca del Sol, the temple of the sun with the Cerro Blanco in the background.
 Fotograph taken almost exactly against the wind.

-As height for the launch 200 m are sufficient (here a little bit higher), all the rest does the wind.
+As height for the launch 200 m are sufficient, the rest does the wind.
 One can see nicely, how by the irrigation system one field after the other has been conquered from the desert.
-Between them the long buildings are however, according to natives, rather horrible chicken batteries.
+Between them the long buildings are however, according to natives, chicken batteries.
 Farther back the sea.
-The mountain consists to the most part of sand.
+The mountain consists of rock and sand.
 So the only launching problem may be the wind velocity.
-If necessary just wait....

 Flight in the evening light.
 View in the direction of Trujillo.
 One can fly until darkness.
 In the triangle spanned by lines and the mountain-slope the two temples are still recognizable.
 To fly directly above the ruins is only possible within the last rounds before landing.